What Is Pneumonia?

 Some children might need treatment in a hospital if the pneumonia causes a lasting high fever or breathing problems, or if they need oxygen, are vomiting and can’t take the medicine, or have a lung infection that may have spread to the bloodstream.

 Hospital treatment can include IV (given into a vein) antibiotics and fluids and breathing treatments.
 More serious cases might be treated in the intensive care unit (ICU).

 Kids with pneumonia need to get plenty of rest and drink lots of liquids while the body works to fight the infection.

 If your child has bacterial pneumonia and the doctor prescribed antibiotics, give the medicine on schedule for as long as directed.
 Keeping up with the medicine doses will help your child recover faster and help prevent the infection from spreading to others in the family.
 If your child is wheezing, the doctor might recommend using breathing treatments.

 Ask the doctor before you use a medicine to treat your child's cough.
 Over-the-counter cough and cold medicines are not recommended for any kids under 6 years old.
 If your child doesn’t seem to be feeling better in a few days, call your doctor for advice.

 How Long Does Pneumonia Last?

+With treatment, most types of bacterial pneumonia are cured in 1–2 weeks.
 Walking pneumonia and viral pneumonia may take 4–6 weeks to go away completely.